Last Revised: July 12, 2018

 This policy applies to the disposal of all laboratory glassware and plasticware at the University of Pennsylvania that has not come in contact with any infectious material.
 This policy does not apply to the disposal of laboratory sharps.
 (For information on the proper disposal of all sharps see Laboratory Sharps Waste).

-any item that is not a hypodermic needle, syringe (with or without the needle attached), razor, or scalpel and/or has not been in contact with infectious agents, or has not been used in animal or human patient care or treatment at a medical, research or industrial laboratories, but could potentially puncture a regular waste bag and pose a hazard to waste handlers.
-This includes but is not limited to non-infectious slides, cover slips, vials, pasteur pipettes, empty chemical reagent bottles and broken or fragile glass or plastic.
+any item that is not a hypodermic needle, syringe (with or without the needle attached), razor, or scalpel and/or has not been in contact with infectious agents, or has not been used in animal or human patient care or treatment at a medical, research or industrial laboratories, or used with hazardous chemicals, but could potentially puncture a regular waste bag and pose a physical hazard to waste handlers.
+This includes but is not limited to glass slides, cover slips, glass vials, pasteur pipettes, plastic tips or serological pipets, empty (triple rinsed) chemical reagent bottles and broken or fragile glass or plastic.

 any device/item having corners, edges, or projections capable of cutting or piercing the skin.